JohnZaatra/Glass-removal-Ai/README.md

 - **Tabular Data (MLP)**: After experimenting with different architectures and hyperparameters, the model showed improved performance, with a significant reduction in overfitting and an increase in the validation accuracy.

 - **Image Data (CNN)**:
-   - Initially, the model showed **93.83% training accuracy** but required further fine-tuning of architectures and hyperparameters.
+   - Initial results indicated the need for further fine-tuning of architectures and hyperparameters to improve performance.
-   - After hyperparameter tuning, accuracy improved to **89.44% on the training set**, with significant improvements in validation performance as well.
+   - After these adjustments, the model showed better accuracy and improved generalization to new data.

 - **Combined Model**:
    - Integration of the tabular and image data led to significant improvements in the final prediction.
 The combined model outperformed the individual models in terms of both accuracy and generalization.

-- **Masked Autoencoder**: Used for pretraining, further enhancing the performance of all models.

-## 💡 How to Contribute

-I welcome contributions to this project!
-If you have ideas for improvements, optimizations, or new features, feel free to fork the repository and submit a pull request.

-Please follow the **coding standards**, and include **tests** where applicable.
-Contributions are highly encouraged to help improve the model’s accuracy, generalization, or introduce new features.

 ---

 ## 🎓 Acknowledgments

-This project is part of a broader exploration into **Human Activity Recognition** and **medical prediction** using machine learning, applying **state-of-the-art techniques** in machine learning to a real-world healthcare problem.
+This project is part of a broader exploration into **medical prediction using machine learning**, focusing on the application of advanced techniques to predict the success of cataract surgery.

 Special thanks to:
+- **Dr. Gilad Katz**, my moderator, for his unwavering support and guidance throughout the year.
+His expertise and insights were invaluable.
-- The **original dataset creators** for making the data publicly available.
+- The **Brazilian Hospital** for making the data available to us.
 - The **academic community** for their invaluable research contributions to time-series classification and medical prediction.

 ---

 ## 🔮 Conclusion

-This project illustrates the **powerful intersection of machine learning** and **wearable technology** in the field of **Human Activity Recognition**.
-By exploring **multiple models**, **optimizing their performance**, and experimenting with **novel techniques** such as masked autoencoders, this project demonstrates a deep understanding of **time-series data** and **model refinement**.
+This project illustrates the **powerful intersection of machine learning** and **healthcare technology** in predicting the success of cataract surgery.
+By exploring **multiple models**, **optimizing their performance**, and experimenting with **novel techniques**, this project demonstrates a deep understanding of **data integration** and **model refinement**.

 The skills developed throughout this project are directly applicable to real-world challenges in **data science**, **machine learning**, and **healthcare technology**.
 I am confident that these experiences will be pivotal in tackling future challenges and developing solutions that improve patient outcomes.